confluentinc/cp-demo/docs/index.rst

       :alt: image

 #. **Connect**: pause the |crep| connector in **Settings**
    by pressing the pause icon in the top right and wait for 10 seconds until it takes effect.
-This will stop consumption for the related consumer group.
+This stops consumption for the related consumer group.

    .. figure:: images/pause_connector_replicator.png